 The Damned Story: In the early part of the 20th century, the state of Connecticut built a number of facilities to help treat children suffering from an array of illnesses, chief among them tuberculosis.
 As the debilitating disease was eventually controlled in the state, however, the need for so many specialty hospitals diminished, but rather than be demolished, a lot of the buildings were re-purposed as mental-health facilities.
 They often served as such for decades before ultimately being shuttered in more recent times due to budget constraints.

-One such facility was Cedarcrest Hospital in Newington, which currently sits mostly abandoned, although some of the smaller buildings on the campus are used by state agencies.
+One such facility was Cedarcrest Hospital in Newington, which currently sits mostly abandoned, although some of the smaller buildings on the campus are used by state agencies and the FBI.
 At capacity in its heyday, the attractive facility tucked away in the woods just off of the Berlin Turnpike could provide treatment for 128 patients, which it did for many years before closing for good in 2010.

 Of course, like the other abandoned former mental asylums in the state, various stories eventually sprung up about the facility, especially about the place supposedly being haunted, although there's very little evidence to support this premise other than "It's a former mental asylum."
 Those who venture near claim to have heard disembodied screams and doors slamming, along with reports of orbs and other spirit-like sightings.

 Some (abridged) history of Cedarcrest Hospital from the Asylum Projects wiki: